+How did you learn how to run your business?
 I recall my mom telling me how I would always be an office worker.
-She never knew that I would learn how to run a business from home or as a digital nomad.
+She never knew that I would be taught how to run my business from home or as a digital nomad.

 I left painful struggles in my rearview mirror only because I chose a few successful small business mentors to follow.

 However, I finally decided to allow wise entrepreneurs like Lisa, Donna, and a few others to teach me how to build a venture, from afar.
 Blog content, videos and simply watching these dynamos in action goaded me to follow their lead.

 Who Taught You To Run Your Business?

 Who taught you how to successfully build your small business?

 Or are you winging it as learned how to run your business like I used to wing it because you have no mentoring?

 Successful entrepreneurs learn how to build businesses from successful entrepreneurs.
 Failing entrepreneurs resist learning from successful entrepreneurs.

 Pay close attention to your business education.
 Honoring your intuition helps guide you but even gut hunches pull you toward professionals.